 Water has played a key role in the development of societies throughout history.
-Source 1.8 illustrates the settlement of the earliest civilisations along major rivers, which provided for the economic, social, cultural and spiritual needs of the people.
-For example, by 5000 BCE, ancient Egyptians were living along the Nile River.
-The people depended on the flooding of the Nile for rich fertile soil, which they called 'the gift of the shaduf a device used in Egypt and other Eastern countries for raising water, especially for irrigation, consisting of a long suspended rod with a bucket at one end and a weight at the other Nile'.
-Their ability to harness water through development of irrigation devices, such as the shaduf, enabled them to grow staple crops, especially wheat and barley, and industrial crops such as flax and papyrus.
+The settlement of the earliest civilisations along major rivers provided for the economic, social, cultural and spiritual needs of the people.
+For example, by 5000 BCE, ancient Egyptians were living along the River Nile.
+The people depended on the flooding of the Nile for rich fertile soil, which they called 'the gift of the Nile'.
+Their ability to harness water through development of irrigation devices, such as the shaduf, enabled them to grow food and industrial crops such as flax and papyrus.
 Hunters pursued a great variety of wild birds, and fishermen netted their catches.
-It provided fresh water for drinking and bathing, and materials for building, making cloth and paper, and supported transportation and trade.
+It provided freshwater for drinking and bathing, and materials for building, making cloth and paper, and supported transportation and trade.